Low dimensional orders of finite representation type: Kn orrer's method

 The regular orders $B$ of interest for us in this paper, are the terminal orders introduced in \cite{CI}.
 As mentioned in Section~\ref{sbackground}, these are defined via a version of discrepancy for orders.
 In the complete local case, these terminal orders have been classified as follows.
 Let $\zeta$ be a primitive $e$-th root of unity and $k_{\zeta}\llbracket x,y \rrbracket$ be the skew power series ring $k\langle \langle x,y\rangle\rangle/(yx - \zeta xy)$.
 It has centre $k\llbracket u,v \rrbracket$ where $u=x^e, v=y^e$.
 For any positive integer $n$, we define the $k\llbracket u,v \rrbracket$-order

 We now summarise the relevant results from \cite[Section~2.3]{CI}.

-\begin{thm} Let $B$ be a full matrix algebra \colin{over} $B_{e,ne}$. \begin{enumerate} \item $B$ is a terminal $k\llbracket u,v \rrbracket$-order and, in particular, regular. \item The ramification curves of $B$ are the lines $u=0$ and $v=0$ and the corresponding ramification indices are $e,ne$. \item Let $\eps_i \in B_{e,ne}$ be a diagonal primitive idempotent in the matrix form above.
-Then $B_{e,ne}\eps_i$ is an indecomposable projective $B_{e,ne}$-module and, up to isomorphism, there are no others. \item $B_{e,e}$ is a maximal order and represents an order $e$ element of the Brauer group $H^2_{et}(\spec k\llbracket u,v \rrbracket,k((u,v))^*)$. \end{enumerate} Any terminal order (in the complete local case) is a full matrix algebra \colin{over} some $B_{e,ne}$. \end{thm}
+\begin{thm} Let $B$ be a full matrix algebra over $B_{e,ne}$. \begin{enumerate} \item $B$ is a terminal $k\llbracket u,v \rrbracket$-order and, in particular, regular. \item The ramification curves of $B$ are the lines $u=0$ and $v=0$ and the corresponding ramification indices are $e,ne$. \item Let $\eps_i \in B_{e,ne}$ be a diagonal primitive idempotent in the matrix form above.
+Then $B_{e,ne}\eps_i$ is an indecomposable projective $B_{e,ne}$-module and, up to isomorphism, there are no others. \item $B_{e,e}$ is a maximal order and represents an order $e$ element of the Brauer group $H^2_{et}(\spec k\llbracket u,v \rrbracket,k((u,v))^*)$. \end{enumerate} Any terminal order (in the complete local case) is a full matrix algebra over some $B_{e,ne}$. \end{thm} Note that when $e=1$ and $n>1$ the orders $B_{e,ne}$ are ramified over a single line.
+We also recall that surfaces have terminal singularities if and only if they are smooth \cite[Thm.~4.5(1)]{KM}.
+We further note that having terminal ramification data implies that a reflexive order has global dimension two and is a full matrix algebra over $B_{e,ne}$~\cite[Thm.~2.12]{CI}.
+For these reasons, we interpret terminal $k\llbracket u,v \rrbracket$-order as noncommutative analogues of complete local smooth surfaces $\spec k\llbracket u,v \rrbracket.$ This motivates the following definition. \begin{defn} A {\em noncommutative plane curve} is an algebra of the form $B/(f)$ where $B$ is a terminal $k\llbracket u,v \rrbracket$-order and $f \in Z(B)$. \end{defn}